Geostatistical Analyst のライセンスで利用可能。

 In Geostatistical Analyst, there are four approximation methods: direct, linear, Gaussian kernels, and multiplicative skewing.
 The direct method uses the observed cumulative distribution, the linear method fits lines between each step of the cumulative distribution, and the Gaussian kernels method approximates the cumulative distribution by fitting a linear combination of component cumulative normal distributions.
 Multiplicative skewing approximates the cumulative distribution by fitting a base distribution (Student's t, lognormal, gamma, empirical, and log empirical) that is then skewed by a fitted linear combination of beta distributions (the skewing is done with the inverse probability integral transformation).
 Lognormal, gamma, and log empirical base distributions can only be used for positive data, and the predictions are guaranteed to be positive.
 Akaike's Information Criterion (AIC) is provided to judge the quality of the fitted model.

-After the Geostatistical Wizard makes predictions on the transformed scale, it automatically transforms them back to the original scale.
+After making predictions on the transformed scale, the software automatically transforms the predictions back to the original scale.
 The choice of approximation method depends on the assumptions you are willing to make and the smoothness of the approximation.
 The direct method is the least smooth and has the fewest assumptions, and the linear method is intermediate.
 The Gaussian kernels and multiplicative skewing methods have smooth reverse transformations but assume that the data distribution can be approximated by a finite combination of known distributions.